-As discussed above in Section 3.7.3, the rules and regulations of the Ontario Endangered Species Act (ESA) require the completion of a Butternut Health Assessment (BHA) in order to assess the health status of the Butternut Trees and subsequent regulatory requirements under the Ontario ESA (OMECP 2019).
+As discussed above in Section 3.7.3, the rules and regulations of the Ontario Endangered Species Act (ESA) require the completion of a Butternut Health Assessment (BHA) in order to assess the health status of Butternut Trees and subsequent regulatory requirements under the Ontario ESA (OMECP 2019).
 A BHA was completed in June 2019 (Appendix F).
 The BHA documented the presence of twenty three (23) Category 2 (retainable) Butternut Trees and eleven (11) Category 3 (archiveable) Butternut Trees within the Site.
 The rules and regulations of the Ontario ESA establish a 25 m buffer zone surrounding Category 2 and 3 Butternut Trees.
 Activities that may negatively affect a Butternut Tree are considered an 'impact' to that tree if they take place within 25 m of the tree (OMECP 2019).
 Butternut habitat is defined as the area within 50 m of a Category 2 or 3 Butternut Tree.
 It is anticipated that the redevelopment will result in the removal and/or impacts to multiple Category 2 and 3 Butternut Trees, as well as the removal of Butternut habitat.
-However, it should be noted that Open Space Block 82 includes seven (7) of the eleven (11) Category 3 trees.
-As such, the potential exists for up to seven (7) of the Category 3 Butternut Trees to be retained within Open Space Block 82.
-Additional opportunities to retain individual Category 2 Butternut Trees within Open Space Blocks 82, 84, 87, and 90 have also been noted.
+However, it should be noted that the open space block located east of the Neighborhood Park includes seven (7) of the eleven (11) Category 3 trees.
+As such, the potential exists for up to seven (7) of the Category 3 Butternut Trees to be retained within the open space block located east of the Neighborhood Park.
+Additional opportunities to retain individual Category 2 Butternut Trees within the Woodland Park and within the open space blocks have been noted.

 Due to the anticipated impacts to Butternut Trees and their habitat, it is anticipated that an Overall Benefit Permit under Clause 17(2)(c) of the Ontario ESA will be required to support the redevelopment.
-During the Overall Benefit Permit process, potential impacts to Butternut Trees and their habitat will be documented in greater detail, and opportunities for retention and/or protection of Butternut Trees will be further investigated.
-Where feasible, the Category 2 and 3 Butternut Trees that occur within Open Space Blocks 82, 84, 87, and 90 will be retained.
+The Ontario ESA review and permitting process was initiated in January 2020 through the submission of the Information Gathering Form to the Ontario Ministry of Environment, Conservation, and Parks (OMECP).
+During the Overall Benefit Permit review and approval process, potential impacts to Butternut Trees and their habitat will be documented in greater detail, and opportunities for retention and/or protection of Butternut Trees will be further investigated.
+Where feasible, the Category 2 and 3 Butternut Trees that occur within the Woodland Park and the open space blocks will be retained.